hems/mikro/readme.md

 OSC, unfortunatelly max/msp, supercollider and other applications i have played with didn't make it simple enough or at least not simple enough for me.

-(un)fortunately i use Ableton Live as DAW playing and for composing music live and it also has it downsides, for instance using it as MIDI Master Clock yields weird glitches specially when using it to drive multiple external clocks, sometimes so another challenge i would like to explore is the idea of making a better master clock.
+(un)fortunately i use Ableton Live as DAW for playing and composing music...
+Live also has some downsides, for instance using it as MIDI Master Clock yields weird glitches specially when using it to drive multiple external clocks, that's a challenge i would like to explore... the idea of making a better master clock.

-goes without saying most nerds i know ( including me ) would say i'm insane for trying such thing using node.js instead of some "low level" programming environment, so turns out this is another challenge i would like to explore.
+goes without saying most nerds ( including me ) would say i'm insane for trying such thing using node.js instead of some "low level" programming environment, so turns out this is another challenge i would like to explore.

 obviousy this is all for fun and not for profit, main goals here are: